 Resources

-How Do You Know If Your Deposition Went Well?
+How do You Know If Your Deposition Went Well?

 How do you know if your deposition went well?
 A deposition is a formal legal proceeding in which a witness or lawsuit party is questioned under oath by the opposing attorney.
 The purpose of a deposition is to gather information and evidence in preparation for trial and assess the witness’s credibility and testimony.